earthpulse/scaneo/README.md

 scaneo --help
 ```

-You can launch `scaneo` with a single command, just specifying the path to the folder where the sallite data is stored using the `--data` flag:
+You can launch `scaneo` with a single command:

 ```
-scaneo --data <path-to-you-folder>
+scaneo
 ```

 This will launch the UI, which will be accessible on your [localhost:8000](http://localhost:8000/).